-This policy governs how Apache Top Level Projects (TLPs) distribute releases of their software through the technical channels that Infra maintains.
+This policy governs how Apache Top Level Projects (TLPs) distribute releases of their software through the technical channels that Infra maintains and other distribution platforms.
 It complements the formal Apache Release Policy, which defines what must be in a software release, and the Release Creation Process page, which describes the steps for a PMC to create a release.